Showing posts sorted by date for query kadash. Sort by relevance Show all posts

 It's insane how many traps there are!!
 Never have I played any game that comes close to this...

-Picking up an item and suddenly the screen is full of Mr T's - but one is stuck in the wall lol
+Picking up an item and suddenly the screen is full of Mr T's - one is stuck in the wall lol

 Walls

-Well, I've talked enough about walls so let's see a couple of different screenshots...
+Well, I've talked enough about walls, so let's see a couple of different screenshots...

 Oh no, a Lich.
-This guy is one tough cookie so be quick and deadly in your attack!
+This guy is one tough cookie, so be quick and deadly in your attack!

 Armed to the teeth